 HTTP Status 204 (No Content)

 HTTP Status 204 (No Content) indicates that the server has successfully fulfilled the request and that there is no content to send in the response payload body.
+Server might want to return updated meta information in the form of entity-headers, which if present SHOULD be applied to current document’s active view if any.

-The 204 response MUST NOT include a message-body and thus is always terminated by the first empty line after the header fields.
+The 204 response MUST NOT include a message body and thus is always terminated by the first empty line after the header fields.

-1. Cacheable
+1. HTTP 204 Response is Cacheable

 By default, 204 (No Content) the response is cacheable.
 If caching needs to be overridden then the response must include cache respective cache headers.

-If the operation is successful, the server will respond with 204 to indicate the success so that client application can update its UI to inform the user about the operation’s success.
+If the operation is successful, the server will respond with 204 to indicate the success so that the client application can update its UI to inform the user about the operation’s success.

 It is also frequently used with interfaces that expect automated data transfers to be prevalent, such as within distributed version control systems.